-The VPUE Student Advisory Group (SAG) advises Vice Provost Harry Elam on VPUE initiatives and brings student issues and interests for discussion.
+The VPUE Student Advisory Group (SAG) advises Vice Provost Sarah Church on VPUE initiatives and brings student issues and interests for discussion.
 In essence, we are a standing focus group for VPUE.

 SAG Snapshot — What We’ve Discussed Recently